 from the editor:

 Generation X was born between 1965 and 1980, and in the Deep South, that meant we were raised in newly integrated neighborhoods, schools, parks, restaurants, and stores by parents, grandparents, teachers, and neighbors who had grown up segregated.
-Extremely high divorce rates also meant that we were the “most unsupervised generation in American history,” and our babysitters were often MTV and VBS.
+Extremely high divorce rates also meant that we were part of the “most unsupervised generation in American history,” and our babysitters were often MTV and VBS.

 In a time after the Selma-to-Montgomery March and before the internet, our upbringing in the Deep South was steeped in an eclectic cultural stew made from Boy Scout jamborees and little league sports, dirt bikes and secret forts, Smokey and the Bandit and Valley Girl, Cyndi Lauper and Charlie Daniels, The Cosby Show and Dukes of Hazzard, Members Only jackets and break dancing.

-Today, the youngest of Generation X have recently turned 40, and times have changed a great deal.
+In recent years, the youngest of Generation X have turned 40, and times have changed a great deal.
 The Boy Scouts went bankrupt.
 Michael Jackson, Burt Reynolds, and Prince are all dead.
 Bill Cosby was in prison.
 Only old white guys wear Members Only jackets.
 And kids don’t play outside anymore.
 So, while the Boomers and the Millennials fight over who’s best, we can ignore them both and tell our stories.

 an Exodus, and the Stories

-We're talking about somewhere in the range of eight or nine million people, born between 1965 and 1980 and raised in the southeastern-most region of the United States, sometimes called the Deep South.
+We’re talking about somewhere in the range of eight or nine million people, born between 1965 and 1980 and raised in the southeastern-most region of the United States, sometimes called the Deep South.
 Definitions of this place – the Deep South – are amorphous, and they vary.
-In contrast to the Upper South or Appalachia, this region-within-a-region doesn't have clearly defined borders.
+In contrast to the Upper South or Appalachia, this region-within-a-region doesn’t have clear borders.
 Some definitions are political, others geographic.
 I have mine, too.